fallen-icarus/cardano-swaps/README.md

 In order to mint beacons with this redeemer, **all of the following must be true**:

-1) The beacons must go to an addres protected by the one-way swap validator script.
+1) The beacons must go to an address protected by the one-way swap validator script.
 2) The beacons must go to an address using a valid staking credential.
 3) The UTxOs with the beacons must have the proper value:
     - Exactly three kinds of beacons: pair beacon, offer beacon, and ask beacon.
     - The beacons must correspond to the beacons in the datum.
     - There must be exactly 1 of each beacon.
     - No extraneous assets are in the UTxO.
-ADA is always allowed.
+Ada is always allowed.
 4) The beacons must be stored with the proper inline `SwapDatum`:
     - `beaconId` == this policy id.
     - `pairBeacon` == pair beacon asset name for this swap.